gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonExt.md

 ## BloonExt.GetId(this Bloon) Method

-(Cross-Game compatible) Return the Id of this Bloon
+Return the Id of this Bloon

 ```csharp
 public static int GetId(this Assets.Scripts.Simulation.Bloons.Bloon bloon);